 - 1 box or package of your favorite pancake mix (for best color adding results, a lighter mix (not wheat) will work best.

-- Many pancake mixes ask for different ingredients so take a quick look before heading to the store.
+- Eggs, milk, etc. Many pancake mixes ask for different ingredients so take a quick look before heading to the store.
 These are usually basics that many people already have on hand.

 - Baker’s food coloring in three different coordinating shades.
 Or one quality food coloring that can be used at different strengths.
 We used 3 different ones by Wilton.